genesis-community/bosh-genesis-kit/MANUAL.md

 least into easily firewalled CIDR ranges:

-  - **cf-core** - Contains core components of the apparatus of Cloud Foundry, namely the Cloud Controller API, Consul, log subsystem, NATS, UAA, etc.  If it doesn't fit into a more specific network, it goes in core.
+  - **cf-core** - Contains core components of the apparatus of Cloud Foundry, namely the Cloud Controller API, log subsystem, NATS, UAA, etc.  If it doesn't fit into a more specific network, it goes in core.

   - **cf-edge** - A more exposed network, for components that directly receive traffic from the outside world, including the